bbrister/SIFT3D/doc/INSTALL_WINDOWS.md

 ## Installing from source

-*This is a difficult process, recommended only for advanced users.*
+*This is a difficult process on Windows, recommended only for advanced users.*

 This program has been successfully compiled and executed on the following Windows platforms:
 * Windows 8 64-bit, using [TDM-GCC](http://tdm-gcc.tdragon.net/) 5.10 and CMake 3.3.1